Spectral Methods in Microeconomics: Social Influence

-Natural generalizations of the DeGroot dynamic open up connections to topics of current interest in mathematics and open questions about opinion dynamics. \cite{CCL} study a class of nonlinear operators $T : \mathbb{R}^n \to \mathbb{R}^n$ generalizing the linear action of Markov matrix $M$ in the DeGroot model.
-They call an operator \emph{robust} if it is entrywise monotone and satisfies $T(x+\gamma \bm{1})=T(x)+\gamma T(\bm{1})$ for every constant $\gamma \in \mathbb{R}$.
-A very nice convergence theory exists for such operators in general spaces, and is surveyed in \cite{CCL,lemmens2012nonlinear}.
-A natural question generalizing the study of the wisdom of crowds is how much $T^\infty$ can depend on any small set of entries.
-For example, suppose we take an undirected Erdos-Renyi graph on $[n]$ with some edge probability $p(n) \gg \log(n)$ as a model of a connected social network.
-Fix symmetric functions $\tau_d$ for every possible degree $d$ in the network, and for each agent $i$ of degree $d_i$, let $T_i(x) = \tau((x_j)_{j \in N(i)})$ where $(x_j)_{j \in N(i)}$ are the opinions in the set $N(i)$ of $i$'s neighbors.
-If $\tau$ is chosen so that $T$ is robust in the sense above and has uniformly bounded derivatives, it seems natural to conjecture that an analogue of wisdom should hold.
-The intuitive reason is symmetry: agents' roles are exchangeable, and there seems to be nothing favoring the emergence of globally prominent roles by accident. \cite{CCL} make remarkable progress toward this conjecture under technical assumptions on the second-largest eigenvalue of a matrix reflecting the social network.
-However, under important models of social networks---sparse Erdos--Renyi models, stochastic block models, models with agents arranged on a lattice---these technical assumptions would not hold.
-Better understanding how generalizations of centrality statistics behave in large networks is a wide open and exciting problem.
+If the family $(\tau_d)$ is chosen so that the resulting operator $T$ is robust and has uniformly bounded derivatives, a natural conjecture is that an analogue of wisdom should hold.
+The intuitive reason is symmetry in large-scale positions: agents' roles are exchangeable, and there seems to be nothing favoring the emergence of globally prominent roles by accident. \cite{CCL} make remarkable progress toward this conjecture under technical assumptions on the second-largest eigenvalue of a matrix reflecting the social network.
+However, under important models of social networks---sparse Erd\H{o}s--Renyi graphs, stochastic block networks, random geometric graphs with link probabilities depending on spatial proximity---these technical assumptions would not hold.
+Better understanding how generalizations of centrality statistics behave in large networks with nonlinear updating behavior is a wide open and exciting problem.